qtu-UBC/AI4LCA_Workshop_2026/README.md

 This workshop’s conceptual focus examines how verifiability serves as a cornerstone for credible LCA studies and how aligning AI-driven analyses with established standards (such as ISO 14040/44) can build stakeholder trust.
 Attendees will conduct focused discussions on the best practices in validation and transparency, as well as the definition of actionability in the context of LCA/carbon accounting.

+Key outcome of the workshop includes (1) developing a template that captures core reasoning steps in LCA model construction and review (e.g., boundary setting, dataset selection, cutoff rules), (2) developing a small “golden dataset” (i.e., a curated set of LCA modeling questions with expert-annotated answers) for LCA validation

 ## Registration